flatiron/blacksmith/README.md

 ### Pages

-**Pages** allowed you to specify **what type of content** you wish to render and where to render it within a given layout.
-As with layouts, pages may specified in your `.blacksmith` file or in `/pages/page-name.json`.
+**Pages** allows you to specify **what type of content** you wish to render and where to render it within a given layout.
+As with layouts, pages may be specified in your `.blacksmith` file or in `/pages/page-name.json`.
 Lets look at two examples from our blog:

 **/pages/index.json**

-This example of particular interest: **index.json will always be used to render index.html.** In the below example specifies that `blacksmith` should render a list of `post` content, which should be truncated, limited to a maximum of 20 posts. **Note: All lists are sorted descending by the date the content was created.**
+The above example demonstrates particular interest: **index.json will always be used to render index.html.** The following example specifies that `blacksmith` should render a list of `post` content, which should be truncated and limited to a maximum of 20 posts. **Note: All lists are sorted descending by the date the content was created.**

 ``` js
   {